 The Trade and Cooperation Agreement regulate situations that occur from 1 January 2021.
 As the Withdrawal Agreement is also still in force, in certain situations, this means that there will be different regulations governing social security when a Swedish citizen moves between Sweden and the UK for residence, work or studies.
 Which agreement that constitutes the applicable legislation depends on the time when the movement between the countries has taken place.
 Please contact the Swedish Pensions Agency to find out what applies to you.

 Are payments from the Swedish Pensions Agency affected by Brexit?

 Payments from the Swedish Pensions Agency at the end of the transition period on December 31, 2020, are not affected due to Brexit, but may, just like before, be affected for other reasons.
 Your income-based pension, the pension you earned through work, will not be affected by Brexit.

-Temporary regulations that give the right to the payment of a Guarantee pension to people living in another EEA country, Switzerland and the United Kingdom expire in September 2022.
-If you are entitled to a Guarantee pension in September 2022, you will continue to receive payments up to and including December 2022
+Temporary regulations that give the right to the payment of a guarantee pension to people living in another EEA country, Switzerland and the UK expire in September 2022.
+If you are entitled to a guarantee pension in September 2022, you will continue to receive payments up to and including December 2022

 Is my occupational pension affected by Brexit?

 Payment of your occupational pension is not affected by Brexit.

 Important to apply for residence status